guardianproject/NetCipher/README.md

 More specifically this library provides:

-1. StrongTrustManager: a robust implementation of an TLS/SSL certificate verifier, that can be customized with any set of certificate authorities
+REMOVED FOR NOW (UNDER REVIEW FOR VERIFICATION BUG) --> 1.
+StrongTrustManager: a robust implementation of an TLS/SSL certificate verifier, that can be customized with any set of certificate authorities

 2. Proxied Connection Support: HTTP and SOCKS proxy connection support for HTTP and HTTP/S traffic through specific configuration of the Apache HTTPClient library
 3. OrbotHelper: a utility class to support application integration with Orbot: Tor for Android.
 Check if its installed, running, etc.